bryanmayer/CMV-Transient-Infections/stochastic-model-analysis/batch-code/README.md

 stochastic_model.R is available in stochastic-model-analysis/model-scripts/

 These scripts were run on the scicomp cluster at the Fred Hutch and are being shared for informational purposes.
-The final data set is large (115mb) and is uploaded to dataverse (stochastic_sim_I_latent.Rdata.
-TBD: add citation).
+The final data set is large (115mb) and is uploaded to dataverse ([stochastic_sim_I_latent.Rdata](https://dataverse.harvard.edu/api/access/datafile/3008959)).

+Mayer, Bryan, 2017, "Replication Data for: Transient oral human cytomegalovirus infections indicate inefficient viral spread from very few initially infected cells", doi:10.7910/DVN/XFXIFO, Harvard Dataverse, V1